 All world-class coaches attempt to make their training fun and engaging.
 They have the ability to make their curriculum super interactive, which compels people to take great interest and eventually helps them in getting desired results.

 The capability to make training engaging and interactive is a vital skill that all aspiring coaches must have.
-Which is why coaches like Tony Robbins fill their live events with exercises and interactive plays because it helps to capture their full attention and in turn get massive shifts in people’s beliefs and ideas, which is ultimately the end goal.
+Which is why famous coaches fill their live events with exercises and interactive plays because it helps to capture their full attention and in turn get massive shifts in people’s beliefs and ideas, which is ultimately the end goal.

 You have to build the best activities in the industry, make them challenging- physically, mentally, technically, tactically, emotionally, and continually upgrade them with time.